News

 Use of a helmet is currently a recommendation rather than a legal requirement.

-At the present time, only scooters ridden as part of this scheme are legal, but the Government have indicated that it is their intention to also legalise the use of privately owned e-scooters on public roads, which is expected to lead to a significant increase in the use of such vehicles.
+At the present time, only scooters ridden as part of this scheme are legal, but the Government haa indicated that it is their intention to also legalise the use of privately owned e-scooters on public roads, which is expected to lead to a significant increase in the use of such vehicles.

 Battens supports APIL’s campaign to reduce the risks associated by e-scooters and to make it a requirement that all such scooters (whether provided under a rental scheme or privately owned) are insured so that when the worst happens, those who are injured have access to compensation.